willhansen/kotlin/spec-docs/operator-conventions.md

 | `a++` | `a.inc()` + see below |
 | `a--` | `a.dec()` + see below |

-These operations are supposed to change their receiver and (optionally) return a value.
+These operations are supposed to change their receiver and (optionally) return a konstue.

 > **`inc()/dec()` shouldn't mutate the receiver object**.<br>
 > By "changing the receiver" we mean _the receiver-variable_, not the receiver object.